AgenteDog/CoDtoUE4/README.md

  Tip: Do not rename any of the files.
  Tip2: If you get any missing textures while importing I would recommend you to just export all the game textures and put them in the textures folder inside the _images folder.

+ ### Steps to take before actually using the script (in UE4):

+ Just paste all files inside the UE4MasterMats folder (from **UE4MasterMats.zip**) in your content folder.

+ Those are the master materials :)

  ## Actually using the script: